huggingface/optimum-habana/examples/text-generation/README.md

 ## Conversation generation

-For models that support chat like `CohereForAI/c4ai-command-r-v01` you can provide `--chat_template <JSON FILE>` that is applied to the tokenizer.
+For models that support chat like `CohereForAI/c4ai-command-r-v01` you can provide `--conversation_input <JSON FILE>` that is applied to the tokenizer.

 ### Examples

-Sample chat template `sample_command_r_template.json` for [CohereForAI/c4ai-command-r-v01](https://huggingface.co/CohereForAI/c4ai-command-r-v01) is shown below:
+Sample conversation `sample_command_r_conversation.json` for [CohereForAI/c4ai-command-r-v01](https://huggingface.co/CohereForAI/c4ai-command-r-v01) is shown below:

 ```json
 [{"role": "user", "content": "Hello, how are you?"}]